Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Februari 2026 17.01.38 UTC
+- WIB: Kamis, 26 Februari 2026 17.59.38 UTC
-- WITA: Kamis, 26 Februari 2026 18.01.38 UTC
+- WITA: Kamis, 26 Februari 2026 18.59.38 UTC
-- WIT: Kamis, 26 Februari 2026 19.01.38 UTC
+- WIT: Kamis, 26 Februari 2026 19.59.38 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: friendship
+Kategori: success